Top 5 2nd Quarter Trades of Cr - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Dimensional US Marketwide Value ETF has a price-earnings ratio of 11.82 and a price-book ratio of 1.86.
+In terms of valuation, Vanguard Large Cap ETF has a price-earnings ratio of 20.46 and a price-book ratio of 3.93.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.